Solving the Poisson equation using coupled Markov chains: Glynn--Rhee estimators

-The estimator in Definition~\ref{def:unbiased-estimator} is identical to the estimator denoted by $H_{0}(X,Y)$ in \citet{joa2020} if one chooses $X_{1}'\sim P(X_{0}',\cdot)$ and $(X_{0}',Y_{0}')$ is drawn from some coupling of $\mu=\pi_{0}$ with itself.
 We can also retrieve the more efficient variants proposed in \citet{joa2020}.
 By changing the initial distribution $\gamma$, Definition~\ref{def:unbiased-estimator} also admits the estimators denoted by $H_{k}(X,Y)$ for some $k\in\mathbb{N}$ in \citet{joa2020}, and the estimators denoted by $H_{k:m}(X,Y)$ are obtained as averages of $H_{k}(X,Y)$ over a range of values of $k$.
 Unbiased estimators based on chains coupled with a lag $L>1$ \citep{VanettiDoucet2020} can be retrieved as well by considering the Poisson equation associated with the iterated Markov kernel $P^{L}$.
-To make this precise, we make the following definition.
+To make this precise, we present the following definition.

 \begin{defn} The $L$-lagged and $k$-offset approximation of $\pi(h)$ is